 Three years ago, I went back to the gym and started training regularly again after five years of inactivity.
-Yes, you read it right, five years!
+Yes, you read it right, five years of inactivity!
 Not that there were any medical reasons why I couldn’t do sport, but rather it was the case of me having gone through two different extremes during those years.

-Then at some point the wind changed, I started to be not so happy anymore of the Country where I was living, and the job I was doing, and I ended up in a so-called “negative spiral.”
-I switched from three years of high energy to two years of low energy, during which after work I would often drag myself home, only to fall asleep for an hour or so, then do some boring AF stuff, go back to sleep, and then the next day same again.
-What a cringeworthy period!
-I refer to it as my period of “mental retirement,” since I was physically going to work, but the working days were empty, unchallenging, boring.
+Then, at some point the wind changed, I started to be no longer happy of the country where I was living back then, and the job I was doing back then, and I ended up in a so-called “negative spiral”.
+I switched from three years of high energy to two years of low energy, during which after work I would often drag myself home, only to fall asleep for an hour or so, then do some boring AF stuff, go back to sleep, and then same again the following day.
+What a cringeworthy period indeed!
+I refer to it as my period of “mental retirement”, since I was physically going to work, but the working days were empty, unchallenging, boring.

 Once I decided to start training regularly again, I got myself a workout routine with a classic “body builder” split off the Internet, and I followed that routine rigorously for almost one year.
 The first few months I had almost no gain whatsoever, and not only because the “body builder” split was not ideal to me , but mainly because I started from ridiculously low weights, and I took it extremely easy in terms of ramping them up, and rightly so.
 There is no point in being a “hero” (read “idiot”), starting strong like there is something to prove, only to then remedy an injury and spend a few weeks or a few months recovering.
 Not that I had read any literature on the topic, it was just common sense.
 But still, the reason why I managed to pull it off just fine was not only because I knew what to do, but also because I was able to manage one very key thing: gym social pressure.